skoppe/private-dub/README.md

 # Private Dub Registry

-Want to keep all your precious project for yourself but still use dub?
+Want to keep all your precious projects for yourself but still use dub?

-Tired of workarounds with submodules, git trees?
+Tired of workarounds with submodules or git trees?

 # Run a registry yourself